pypeit/PypeIt/doc/out_masks.rst

         bm = ImageBitMask()

-    - Specifically for the ``spec2d*`` files, the names of the bits and their order is save to the header.
+    - Specifically for the ``spec2d*`` files, the names of the bits and their order is saved to the header.
 You can instantiate a generic :class:`pypeit.bitmask.BitMask` from the header;
       however, it's not clear how long this behavior will remain.
 To instantiate the relevant :class:`~pypeit.bitmask.BitMask` from